jesuispy/learn-go/README.md

 - **Known application written in Go**
   - [**Docker**](https://docs.docker.com/get-started/overview/#:~:text=Docker%20is%20written%20in%20the,of%20namespaces%20for%20that%20container.)

+- **How Go is organized**
+  - As packages.
+Focused on a single thing which can be imported
+  - Programs = 1 or + packages
+  - Modules collection of packages, create with go.mod file in the root which is mandatory
+  - Modules contain info on dependencies, Go version, info.

 - **Go Types**
   - Boolean type.
 This is either ```true``` or ```false```
   - String type.
 A sequence of bytes.
 This can be letter, numbers, characters, empty.